apache/airflow/dev/README_RELEASE_AIRFLOW.md

 question with `--assume-yes` flag.

-You cn review the list of PRs cherry-picked and produce a nice summary with `--print-summary` (this flag assumes `--skip-assigned` so that the summary can be produced without questions:
+You cn review the list of PRs cherry-picked and produce a nice summary with `--print-summary` (this flag assumes the `--skip-assigned` flag, so that the summary can be produced without questions:

 ```shell
 ,/dev/assign_cherry_picked_prs_with_milestone.py assign-prs --previous-release v2-2-stable \